By

 Improve your employee management with Airswift

 Going remote with your employees is the way forward, but it need not be a burden and cost to your operations.
-A Global Employment and Mobility company like Airswift can provide a wide range of global mobility services that can be personalised to your company's requirements.
+An Employer of Record can help you hire international talent and manage various aspects of employment including payroll, taxes, onboarding and employee benefits administration.

 We're currently established in over 60 countries and have worked with businesses around the world to customise solutions to help expand their remote workforce with seamless operational transition.